p2eengineering/Kalp-SDK-Public/README.md

 To read data from the Kalptantra blockchain using the Kalp-SDK, you can use the `GetState` blockchain function.
 This function allows you to retrieve the value associated with a given key from the ledger.

+### GetState
+The GetState is a blockchain function provided by the Kalp-SDK.
+It allows you to get data from the ledger.

 Function Parameters:

 - `key` (String): The key for which to retrieve the value from the ledger.